ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 The title, description, start page of the forum as well as the titles of the topics and the posts may contain **manually created personal information**.

-If a post was written without pseudonymization, the **ILIAS user name** and the **date of creation** are visible to other users with read access to the forum.
+If a post was written without pseudonymization, the **ILIAS username** and the **date of creation** are visible to other users with read access to the forum.
 In the case of highlighted posts by moderators, a **Moderation** appears.
 In the case of subsequent changes, the user name and the date of the **change** are visible.

 If a user has published a personal profile, the **first name** and **surname** are also displayed.
 Depending on the profile settings, a **portrait** or **letter avatar** is displayed.
 If a forum is enabled for anonymous access via the rights system, this data is only displayed for anonymous users if the profile has been made publicly visible.

-If a post has been written with a **pseudonym**, the pseudonym entered appears instead of the user name and is recognizable as such.
+If a post has been written with a **pseudonym**, the pseudonym entered appears instead of the username and is recognizable as such.

-## Data being deleted

-If **statistics** are activated in the forum, a table is available for all users with read access, in which at least the **user name** and the **number of posts** are listed for users with posts.
+If **statistics** are activated in the forum, a table is available for all users with read access, in which at least the **username** and the **number of posts** are listed for users with posts.
 If the personal profile is enabled, the first name and surname are also displayed.
 If a **learning progress** is activated in the forum and you have the authorization to see the learning progress of other users, it will be displayed here.

-If the **notification settings** of a forum allow the individal deactivation of an automatic notification, a list of all course or group members with user name, first and last name, as well as the permission is displayed.
+If the **notification settings** of a forum allow the individal deactivation of an automatic notification, a list of all course or group members with username, first and last name, as well as the permission is displayed.

+## Data being deleted

+When a **post or topic** is deleted, all associated personal data is deleted.
+If a daily notification via cron job is set in the ILIAS administration, this data is stored temporarily until the notifications are sent.

+After deleting a **user account**, the user's topics and posts remain in the forum.
+Their data records still contain the ID and, in the case of non-pseudonymized posts, also the username.
+However, "Deleted" is displayed as the name of the creator.
+The user account no longer appears in the forum statistics.

+If an **entire forum** is deleted and the ILAS recycle bin is active, all personal data is initially retained.
+When the recycle bin is finally deleted or emptied, all forum data is deleted.
+Only the activation of the notification for a topic is retained, but is no longer processed.

 ## Data being exported

 If a **notification about new or changed posts** is set, it will be sent via the ILIAS mail system.
 For users who have set forwarding to an external e-mail address, the notification will be forwarded to this address.
-The notification contains the date, title and content of the post, as well as the user name or pseudonym of the creator.
+The notification contains the date, title and content of the post, as well as the username or pseudonym of the creator.
 Depending on the setting, file attachments are also forwarded.

 New posts can be subscribed to via an **RSS feed** in suitable programs.
 In the forum, you can set whether this feed is password-protected or public.
 A public feed contains the title of the forum, the **title, content, creation date** and a link to the post in ILIAS for each post.
 If the forum itself is not public, you will be taken to the ILIAS login page when you use the link.

+To support the **full-text search**, a separate server with the Apache Lucene search engine can be operated for ILIAS.
+When creating the full-text index for a forum, the content of a manually created start page as well as the title, content and author ID of all topics and posts are retrieved from this server and stored in the index.

+ILIAS users can create a **print view** in a forum topic and print it out via the browser.
+The personal data contained on it corresponds to the normal browser view of the forum topic.
+ILIAS users with the 'Edit Settings' permission for a forum can export an **HTML page** that contains to the print views of all forum topics.

+A forum can be exported from ILIAS in **XML format** by users with the 'Edit Settings' permission.
+This creates a ZIP archive that can then be downloaded and imported into another ILIAS platform.
+The archive contains all content of the forum, the user IDs of the moderators and authors of posts, as well as the usernames or pseudonyms of the authors.